Quantitative IgG antibody test for coronavirus 14.40

 ≥ 50.0 AU/ml – positive

-A subsequent negative antibodies result does not preclude an initial positive nasopharyngeal test (PCR) result, as asymptomatic/mildly symptomatic people may not develop antibodies.
+A subsequent negative antibodies result does not preclude an initial positive test (PCR) result, as asymptomatic/mildly symptomatic people may not develop antibodies.

 Interpretation of results: